 Text: Mikael Lunde

 “You’ll wake up to an incredible landscape.
-You’re at the highest point of the Bergen Line.
-To the south, the Hardangerjøkulen glacier is twinkling in the sun, across lake Finsevatnet,” says Trygve Norman, chairman of the hotel.
+You’re at the highest point of the Bergen Railway.
+To the south, the Hardangerjøkulen glacier is twinkling in the sun across lake Finsevatnet”, says Trygve Norman, chairman of the hotel.

 You’ll see an endless expanse of wild nature.
 And it’s calling for you to head out.

 You might have seen this place before.
-Finse is where they filmed the famous set piece, the “Battle of Hoth”, for the 1980 Star Wars sequel – The Empire Strikes Back.
+Finse is where they filmed the famous set piece “Battle of Hoth” for the 1980 Star Wars sequel The Empire Strikes Back.
 Yet in summer, the area is completely transformed.
-It is covered not in snow, but in the warm shades of green from moss and heather.
-There are no trees this high.
+It is covered, not in snow, but in the warm shades of green from moss and heather.
+There are no trees this high up.

-This is also a starting point of Rallarvegen (“The Navvy Road”), built between 1902 and 1904 as an access road for the construction of the railway, and is crammed with history.
+This is also a starting point for Rallarvegen (the navvie’s road), built between 1902 and 1904 as an access road for the construction of the railway, and is crammed with history.

-“In any one of these round trips, you get a taste of Norway – in more than one sense,” says Nils Henrik Geitle, CEO of De historiske.
-The organization includes 53 hotels and 19 restaurants around the country – and even a ship.
+“In any one of these round trips, you get a taste of Norway – in more than one sense”, says Nils Henrik Geitle, CEO of De historiske.
+The organization includes 58 hotels and 22 restaurants around the country – and even a ship.

 Their common denominator is that they have deep roots in history.
 Membership is a mark of quality, as all who apply face rigorous quality tests.
 Only a few ever pass.

 “Dining is an important part of the trip.
-No two places have the same menu, and so each will offer a different taste experience,” says Geitle – noting that six of their members are named in the top Nordic restaurant guide, the White Guide.
+No two places have the same menu, and so each will offer a different taste experience”, says Geitle.